Time & Length of Travel?

 The travel period between the beginning of September and the end of November is the best time to experience Ethiopia's highlands in all their beauty.
-Shortly after the rains stopp, mountainous landscapes shine in rich colours.
-Hikes through the Simien or Bale Mountains National Parks offer beautiful crystal clear views and a colourful afro-alpine flora.
+Shortly after the rains stop, mountainous landscapes shine in rich colors.
+Hikes through the Simien or Bale Mountains National Parks offer beautiful crystal clear views and colorful afro-alpine flora.
 Two big Ethiopian holidays (Ethiopian New Year & Meskel) are also celebrated in September.
 A good opportunity to combine a nature trip with some cultural coloring.

 December to February

 In general, the Northern hemisphere winter between the beginning of December and the end of February is an optimal travel time for all regions.
 It is mainly dry throughout.
 Birdwatchers will enjoy this time.
 Lake Tana is a retreat for numerous migratory birds such as the Stork or the Crowned Crane.
 Many farmers collect their harvest these days.
 For Traveling to more remote regions off the main roads this is the best time with low risks of getting stuck, e.g. a desert expedition through the Danakil to the sulfur volcano Dallol and the bubbling volcano Erta Ale.

 Between the beginning of March and the end of May large parts of the country are easy to travel.
 Only the rainy season in the southern Omo Valley makes the passability of the tracks unpredictable and a trip not recommendable.
 But it is worth focusing on the cultural sights and festivals of the country.
 The Ethiopian Easter festivities are particularly colorful during this time of year in religious centers such as Lalibela, Axum, or Gondar.

 Most travelers take two weeks to travel in Ethiopia, expecting to have a full experience of the entire country.